Building Thriving Minds specializes in identifying, strengthening, and transforming the lives of struggling students.

-Building Thriving Minds, LLC offers one-on-one tutoring sessions based on diagnostic and prescriptive assessments to determine the best educational plan moving forward.
+Building Thriving Minds, LLC offers one-on-one tutoring sessions based on diagnostic and prescriptive assessments to develop an educational plan to meet the needs of your child.

 The Structure of Intellect theory (SOI) was developed by Dr. J. P. Guilford during World War II to assist the US Army to select future pilots for their rigorous training.
 He identified specific cognitive abilities necessary for prospective pilots.
 Since WWII, Dr. Bob and Mary Meeker adapted the Structure of Intellect to measure the abilities needed for academic performance.

 . . .

 Currently, SOI is being used around the world to help children with learning difficulties, as well as with "gifted" children to increase performance in already developed skills.
 SOI works to enhance learning abilities.
 Structure of Intellect's philosophy is that intelligence is not "fixed,” as had been supposed.

 Intellectual abilities can be taught.

 With the appearance of studies in the plasticity of the brain, researchers have brought this new awareness into the fields of neuroscience and education.